-Make you sure you mount the satellite dish at a place that does not have obstructions which can disturb the signal.
+Make sure you mount the satellite dish at a place that is free from obstructions that block the DStv signal.
 These means do not mount your dish where there are trees and tall buildings which can reduce your DStv signal strength.

 - Connect the RG6 cable to your decoder

-At the back of your decoder, use the “Unicable in” port to connect the RG6 cable from the dish.
+At the back of your decoder, there is a port written: “Unicable in”.
+Use that port to connect the RG6 cable from the dish.

 - Run the installation wizard

-Once the Explora has been correctly connected to the satellite dish, you run the installation wizard.
+Once you have connected the Explora decoder correctly to the satellite dish, run the installation wizard.
+Follow the steps in the wizard and make sure to use Quick Setup.
 You should wait for the three tuners to show blue bars of the signal before you initiate the scan.

 - Contact Multichoice to activate the decoder